PalMachulla/Publo/NODE_DOCUMENTATION.md

 ### 2. Character Node 👤

 **Purpose**: Create and manage characters (personas) for your story.

+> **Agent Vision**: Character Nodes will become intelligent agents that understand personality, maintain consistency, generate in-character dialogue, and actively participate in story development.
+Each character may operate as a multi-agent system with specialized sub-agents.

 **Features**:
 - Editable name and bio